GianfrancoLeto/Leto_Capstone2019/README.md

   	![](demos/portDemo.gif)

 - [ ] Buffer Overflow
 - In this final example we show an overflow attempt on a vulnerable remote peercast program.
 The metasploit "peercast_url.rb" file has been modified to simulate a NOP sled as well.
-We can see here that shortly after the exploit is run, the tool blocks the attacker the second a sled has been identified.
+We can see here that shortly after the exploit is run, the tool blocks the attacker the second a sled has been identified and metasploit indicats that no session was created.
   - [ ] GIF Walkthrough:
   	![](demos/bufferDemo.gif)